 - Minimum 48hr continuous operation

-- 10 year battery storage life
+- Up to 10 year battery storage life

 - Comprehensive self test facility with battery use indicator